Amazon Mechanical Turk: Location of Turkers

-In 2010, cash payments for Indian workers were introduced, which gave new and updated results on the demographics of workers, who remained primarily within the United States.
-The researcher behind these statistics runs a website showing worker demographics, updated hourly.
-In May 2015, it showed that 80% of workers were located in the United States, with the remaining 20% located elsewhere in the world, most of whom were in India.
-As of May 2019, it showed that approximately 60% of workers were located in the United States and 40% are located elsewhere in the world; approximately 30% are in India.
+Cash payments for Indian workers were introduced in 2010, which updated the demographics of workers, who however remained primarily within the United States.
+A website showing worker demographics in May 2015 showed that 80% of workers were located in the United States, with the remaining 20% located elsewhere in the world, most of whom were in India.
+In May 2019, approximately 60% were in the U.S., 40% elsewhere (approximately 30% in India).
+In early 2023 about 90% of workers were from the U.S. and about half of the remainder from India.